After childbirth, hemorrhoids came out.

 • occur with progressive internal hemorrhoids.

-Symptoms that a woman got out after childbirth:
+Symptoms of a woman having a rash after childbirth:

-• feeling of severe heaviness in the anus;
+• a feeling of severe heaviness in the anal area;

 • regular discomfort, itching and burning in the anus;